The Brooklyn Ghost

 Posted by in US Ghost Adventures

-At one point in time, newspapers all over America published stories about folks’ strange experiences with ghosts.
-In the late 1800s and early 1900s, The New York Times published many of these reports.
-One of them tells of the Brooklyn Ghost, the tale told by Edward F. Smith, his wife, and his two daughters, and the strange activity that they experienced around Christmas at their home on Clinton Avenue in Brooklyn, New York — a beautiful Greek Revival home that still stands today.
+This creepy account was experienced and told by Edward F. Smith, his wife, and his two daughters.
+The holiday horror story detailed the strange activity they experienced around Christmas at their home on Clinton Avenue in Brooklyn, New York — a beautiful Greek Revival home that still stands today.

 To explore this historic city, book a tour with New York Ghosts!